casper-network/ceps/text/0048-synchronizer-redesign.md

 We could try to find other synchronization methods in the scientific literature, and potentially improve the design before implementing.

 A lot of our design is rather specific to Highway, though, and the design choices seem relatively straightforward.

-### Keep the hash-based panorama and remove redundancies

-The sequence number difference-based panorama adds a lot of complexity to the implementation.

-Another way to reduce panorama sizes would be to omit all redundant citations from the wire format: If we cite units `a` and `b`, but `a` already cites `b`, then our explicit inclusion of `b`'s hash is redundant.

-This would considerably compress confirmation units.
-However, witness and proposal units tend to contain very few redundant citations.
-Addressing that would likely involve a change in the schedule for sending messages (e.g. only one bunch of units per round, but then finalization would require two honest leaders in a row).

 ## Future possibilities